 Some commentators have noted that GDP growth since the EU referendum vote in Q2 2016 has been slower than the period before (median annualised GDP growth from 2010 Q1 to 2016 Q2 is +2.1% and +1.7% since 2016 Q3).
 First of all, correlation is not cause and effect and attributing what is a small shift, when compared to the history, entirely to one event is bad practice.
 Second, it overlooks the fact that growth before the referendum was simply not good enough.
 I repeat, something needs to change and Brexit could be the kick that the economy needs to wake up or it could send the economy falling flat on its face or it may have no effect at all and something else will have to do the job.

-We should also not forget that it has been 40 quarters since the end of the last recession if we use the more normal headline quarterly figures which is the ONS series IHYQ.
+We should also not forget that it has been 41 quarters since the end of the last recession if we use the more normal headline quarterly figures which is the ONS series IHYQ.
 Since 1955, there have been 7 recessions with that statistic (1956, 1961, 1973, 1975, 1980, 1990 & 2008) and the 6 gaps in between have been respectively 20, 47, 5, 18, 38 and 67 quarters.
 Therefore we are now in the 3rd longest gap between recessions which has to mean that the underlying probability of another recession soon is only going to grow from now on.
-Indeed, quarterly GDP growth was negative in Q2 though at -0.2%, it would not be surprising if this figure is revised once final numbers are calculated.
+Whilst Q3 saw growth compared to the fall seen in Q2, there is little sign of a general pcik up in growth..

 NB: No data is available in 2000.
 Real Wage Growth was probably around 3% then rather than the apparent 0% shown.